der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 [AdGroup](./AdGroup)|Ad group to which this ad belongs.

 ## <a name="getapprovalstatus"></a>getApprovalStatus
-Returns the approval status of the ExpandedTextAD.
+Returns the approval status of this ad.
 Possible values:

 - APPROVED
 - DISAPPROVED